AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/deliverability/durable-unsubscribe.md

 ## Changing an Email Address {#changing-an-email-address}

 If you change the email address of a person to an unsubscribed email address, that person will be unsubscribed.
-This change can occur in either Marketo or Salesforce.
+This change can occur in either Marketo or [!DNL Salesforce].

 If you change an unsubscribed email address to one that is subscribed, that person will become subscribed.